Elizabeth Báthory: Veracity of accusations

-Another witness was Lady Barbara Bixi, who was residing at Castle Keresztúr and was twenty five years old when she was sworn in and interrogated.
-She stated that she was an attendant of the mistress, (Bathory), and had been travelling with her the last four months, (from which she was being interrogated).
-She testified that Lady Bathory had tormented numerous girls at Bitcá, and that she had seen these girls with her own eyes.
-She added that Bathory had: "Beaten and thrashed them, cut their bodies, stabbed the unfortunates with needles, put stinging nettles into the girls wounds or covered them with nettles, as to torment them".
+Another witness was Lady Barbara Bixi, who was residing at Castle Keresztúr and was twenty-five years old when she was sworn in and interrogated.
+She stated that she was an attendant of the mistress Báthory and had been travelling with her for the last four months, during which she was being interrogated.
+She testified that Lady Báthory had tormented numerous girls at Bitcá, and that she had seen these girls with her own eyes.
+She added that Báthory had: "Beaten and thrashed them, cut their bodies, stabbed the unfortunates with needles, put stinging nettles into the girls' wounds or covered them with nettles, as to torment them".
 She testified that "she does not know the names of all the girls, because, in general, the girls were grabbed from anywhere and brought there."
-Janos Ujvaly (Ficzko) corroborated this sentiment by stating that typically they would lure or outright kidnap girls from different places and bring them to the many different castles.
-Both Lady Barbara and Janos Deseo statements were collected by Mozes Cziraky and was published on December 14, 1611, on the orders of King Matthias II.
+Janós Újvaly (Ficzkó) corroborated this sentiment by stating that typically they would lure or outright kidnap girls from different places and bring them to the many different castles.
+Mózes Cziráky collected both Lady Barbara's and Janós Deseö's statements and published them on 14 December 1611, on the orders of King Matthias II.
 These confessions were not done under torture.